 The 2nd best canned dog food for acid reflux, with enticing first ingredient flavors like: duck and turkey, lamb and chicken, salmon and mackerel and there’s even a chicken recipe just for pups.

 See all of the best canned dog food for acid reflux picks, including a budget-friendly one that saves you a few bucks.

 A Close 2nd

-*A note about dry dog food and GERD: many dogs who suffer from acid reflux do better if you soak their dry dog food with liquid prior to feeding.
+*A note about dry dog food and GERD: a dog with acid reflux may do better if you soak their dry food with liquid prior to feeding.
 Learn more here.

 What is Acid Reflux in Dogs?

-Just like in humans, acid reflux is a condition caused by intestinal fluid backing up into the esophagus.
-It’s actually a pretty common occurrence in the dog world, but most likely to affect senior dogs.
+Just like in humans, acid reflux in dogs is a condition caused by intestinal fluid backing up into the esophagus.
+Acid reflux is actually a pretty common occurrence in the dog world, but most likely to affect senior dogs.

 Mild cases are usually not that big a problem.